bwt-dev/bwt/README.md

 If the `synced-tip` is still part of the best chain, this will return all historical  `Transaction`, `TxoFunded` and `TxoSpent` events that occurred after `block-height` (exclusive, ordered with oldest first, unconfirmed included at the end), followed by a *single* `ChainTip` event with the currently synced tip, followed by a stream of real-time events.

-If the `synced-tip` is no longer part of the best chain, an error will be returned indicating that a reorg took place.
+If the `synced-tip` is no longer part of the best chain, a `410 Gone` error will be returned indicating that a reorg took place.
 One way to recover from reorgs is to delete all entries that occurred in the last  `N` blocks before the orphaned `synced-tip` and re-sync them (where `N` is large enough such that reorgs deeper than it are unlikely).

 You can specify `synced-tip` with just the height to skip reorg detection (for example, `0` to get all events since the genesis block).